The Althaea Page

 Althaea is a genus of the tribe Malveae and sub-tribe Malvinae of the family Malvaceae.
 It is particularly close to the Hollyhocks, genus Alcea.
 Alcea has often been considered as a section in Althaea and most species of Alcea have been assigned to Althaea at various times.

-There are currently 5 or 6 species and one interspecific hybrid placed in the genus.
-It is widely stated that there are 12 species in the genus, but I have been unable to identify the additional species, and suspect that they are species latterly transferred to Alcea.
+There is considerable disagreement on the classification of the genus.
+It is widely stated that there are 12 species in the genus, but I have been unable to identify that many species, and suspect that the count includes species latterly transferred to Alcea.
+I recognise 7 species and one interspecific hybrid, but some sources recognise an additional species (Althaea broussonetiifolia, a segregate of Althaea armeniaca), and others combine some of the species.

 The species are divided into 2 sections.
-Section Althaea contains the perennial species, A. officinalis (Common Marshmallow) and A. cannabina (Hemp-leaved Marshmallow), and intermediate forms.
-Section Hirsutae contains the annual species A. hirsuta (Hairy Marshmallow), A. longiflora and A. ludwigii.
-A. hirsuta hybridises with Malva aegyptia to form ×Malvalthaea transcaucasica, from which fact we may suspect that section Hirsutae is misplaced in Althaea, or Malva aegyptia and its allies are misplaced in Malva.
+Section Althaea contains the perennial species, Althaea officinalis (Common Marshmallow) and Althaea cannabina (Hemp-leaved Marshmallow), and intermediate forms, including Althaea armeniaca.
+Section Hirsutae contains the annual species Althaea australis, Althaea hirsuta (Hairy Marshmallow), A. longiflora and A. ludwigii.
+A. hirsuta is believed to have hybridised with Malva aegyptia to form ×Malvalthaea transcaucasica, from which fact we may suspect that section Hirsutae is misplaced in Althaea, or Malva aegyptia and its allies are misplaced in Malva.
 Recent DNA sequence data (see discussion of the Malva alliance) indicates that the former is the case.

-It is likely that a number of sterile hybrid mallows usually sold as Malva are in fact hybrids between Alcea and Althaea.
+A number of sterile hybrid mallows usually sold as Malva are in fact hybrids (×Alcalthaea) between Alcea and Althaea.

 Propagation